Indranee Rajah: Political career

 Indranee served as Deputy Speaker of Parliament between 2006 and 2011.

 On 31 July 2012, Indranee was designated as Senior Minister of State for Law and Senior Minister of State for Education before being appointed on 1 November 2012.

 Indranee led a 12-member committee in 2013 to provide a strategic direction for the planned third law school in Singapore, including its admissions criteria, curriculum development and educational philosophy.
 On 16 February 2016, the committee which includes the Ministry of Law and Singapore University of Social Sciences, held a joint press conference to announce the opening of the SUSS School of Law.

 Indranee relinquished her position as Senior Minister of State for Education, before being appointed as Senior Minister of State for Finance on 1 October 2015.

 On 9 March 2018, Indranee criticised Workers' Party Member of Parliament Sylvia Lim on Facebook after the latter voiced her suspicion on the government's intention to raise the GST in order to extract an apology.
 The public criticised Indranee and other PAP members for hounding Lim and being narrow-minded, and supported Lim for asking a legitimate question on behalf of her constituents.

 On 1 May 2018, Indranee was appointed as Minister in the Prime Minister’s Office, Second Minister for Finance and Second Minister for Education.
 She was succeeded by Edwin Tong as Second Minister for Law on 30 June 2018.

 On 20 August 2020, Indranee was appointed as Leader of the House for the 14th Parliament.

-On 21 April 2025, PAP announced Indranee to leave Tanjong Pagar GRC to lead a team comprising Sharael Taha, Desmond Tan and Valerie Lee to contest Pasir Ris–Changi GRC.
+On 21 April 2025, PAP announced Indranee will leave Tanjong Pagar GRC to lead a team comprising Sharael Taha, Desmond Tan and Valerie Lee in Pasir Ris–Changi GRC.

 Personal life

-Indranee is the daughter of A. T. Rajah, a former Deputy Commissioner of Police and former President of the Singapore National Olympic Council.
-Her father was a Tamil Hindu and her mother, an ethnic Chinese, was Anglican, and she was raised in her mother's faith.
+Indranee's father died when she was only 6 years old, following which, she and her siblings were single-handedly raised by her mother.

+Her older sister Kumarie, who was a translator based in France, died of breast cancer in 1996 at age 42, while her older brother Ananda, who was a sociology lecturer at the National University of Singapore, died of a heart attack in 2007 at age 54.

 In August 2025, her mother died at the age of 102.